 From the group of respondents who were willing to accept the vaccination offered by the Philippine government, around 70% of them were willing to pay.
-According to Wong, et. al, the average national income, price of the vaccine, and severity of the pandemic should be considered for policymakers to offer financial assistance to those in the lower-income bracket.
+According to Wong, et. al, the following should be considered: the average national income, price of the vaccine, and severity of the pandemic.
+In this way, policy-makers should be able to offer financial assistance to those in the lower-income bracket.
 With that in mind, another proposition was to include the COVID-19 vaccine in the national immunization program, which would likely increase the number of people vaccinated.
-From our assessment, most respondents who were willing to pay were ready to pay a maximum of Php1,000 for the vaccine.
+Most of those who were willing to pay were ready to pay a maximum of Php1,000 for the vaccine.
 One of the most likely justifications was the minimum wage in the Philippines, which ranges from 230 pesos to 430 pesos, depending on the region.
-Respondents who were willing to pay the highest amount may have been influenced by their perception of the quality of the vaccine.
-Just like the general population's common perception about medicines, it was frequently mistaken that the cost of vaccines was associated with their quality and effectiveness.
-This may also reflect on the value people placed in avoiding risks related to the vaccine.
+Respondents who were willing to pay the highest amount may be due to their perception of the quality of the vaccine.
+Just like the common perception of the general population in medicines, it was commonly mistaken that the cost was parallel to that of its quality and effectiveness.
+This may also reflect on the value that the people placed on avoiding risks related to the vaccine.